 There’s no denying that excessive use of plastic is catching up with us.
-Frontline photos from oceans and beaches around the world have brought that home, time and again.
+Frontpage photos from oceans and beaches around the world have brought that home, time and again.
 Floating islands of trash and fishing-line entangled shore birds can make the problem seem overwhelming, fostering helplessness and inaction.

 According to the Pew Trust website the problem may be even bigger than initially suspected.
 “Of the 8.3 billion metric tons of plastic ever produced, approximately only 9% has been recycled and an estimated 60% has been discarded, with some ending up polluting our rivers and the ocean.
 The amount of plastic entering the ocean is projected to double in the next five years.”